 Conclusion: Thinking Like an Investor

 To properly measure your cBot's ROI is to think like an investor, not just a trader.
-You are deploying capital and you expect a return on it, but you must also be acutely aware of the risks involved in generating that return.
+You are deploying capital and you expect a return, but you must be acutely aware of the risks involved.
 By moving beyond simple profit figures and focusing on risk-adjusted, annualized returns, you gain a professional and realistic perspective on your cBot's performance.
-This data-driven approach to performance tracking is the foundation for making sound decisions about which automated strategies have truly earned a place in your long-term portfolio.
+This data-driven approach to performance tracking is the true bottom line and the ultimate measure of a successful and sustainable automated trading operation. 💼